Containing Health Costs and Improving Efficiency: An Analysis of State Options

 - Medical Malpractice: “More than Money and Lawsuits Drive Overtesting: Study”- “Despite reports that financial incentives and fear of lawsuits lead doctors to order too many heart tests, a new study of U.S. Veterans Affairs (VA) doctors suggests overtesting may be the result of more fundamental issues.”
 Written by Andrew M. Seaman and published on June 11th, 2013.

-- Pharmaceuticals: “Wiser Pill Use Could Cut Costs”- Written by Linda A. Johnson and published in the Denver Post on June 20th, 2013. “ Were doctors and patients to use prescription drugs more wisely, they could save the U.S. health care system at least $213 billion a year, by reducing medication overuse, underuse, and other flaws in care that cause complications and longer, more-expensive treatments, researchers conclude.”
+- Pharmaceuticals: “Wiser Pill Use Could Cut Costs”- Published in the Denver Post, June 20, 2013. “ Were doctors and patients to use prescription drugs more wisely, they could save the U.S. health care system at least $213 billion a year, by reducing medication overuse, underuse, and other flaws in care that cause complications and longer, more-expensive treatments, researchers conclude.”

 - Administration offers consumers a detailed look at hospital charges.
 On May 8, 2013 Health and Human Services (HHS) Secretary Kathleen Sebelius announced a three-part initiative that for the first time gives consumers detailed information on what hospitals charge.
 New data released show significant variation across the country and within communities in what hospitals charge for common inpatient services.
 “Currently, consumers don’t know what a hospital is charging them or their insurance company for a given procedure, like a knee replacement, or how much of a price difference there is at different hospitals, even within the same city,” Secretary Sebelius said.
 “This data and new data centers will help fill that gap.”
 The data posted as of May 8 on CMS’s website include information comparing the charges for services that may be provided during the 100 most common Medicare inpatient stays.
 Hospitals determine what they will charge for items and services provided to patients and these “charges” are the amount the hospital generally bills for an item or service.
 Read: News Release 5/8/13 | View the new hospital costs data.